Summit, Oregon

 Summit is an unincorporated community and census-designated place in Benton County, Oregon, United States.
-At the 2010 census, it had a population of 82.
+At the 2023 census population estimates, it had a population of 177.
 Summit lies on Oregon Route 180 northwest of Blodgett.
 Summit has an elevation of 718 ft.

-Since 1980 – at last in 2019

-– Summit is known locally for its small Summit Summer Festival on the third Saturday in August.
+Since 1980 Summit is known locally for its small Summit Summer Festival on the third Saturday in August.
 At the Hippie-style gathering with food and music artisans offer their products, e.g. hand made knives, quilts; artists make their shows e.g. big soap bubbles and visitors get involved.